amydepalma/styledough/README.md

 # styledough
-starter filled with common HTML elements to aid in building base level CSS stylings for a web project.
+Set of HTML and SASS starter files to aid in building base level CSS stylings for a web project.